treadmill-tb/treadmill/switchboard/cli/README.md

 ## Installation

-The CLI tool is now named `tml`.
-Ensure it's in your system path or reference it directly using `./tml`.
+Ensure the CLI tool is in your system path or reference it directly using `./tml`.

 ## Usage